jamesmcroft/Export-Azure-SQL-Database-To-Blob-Storage/README.md

 For more information on how to configure managed identity with runbooks, see [this tutorial on Microsoft Docs](https://learn.microsoft.com/en-us/azure/automation/learn/powershell-runbook-managed-identity)

 > Note: This runbook can be used together with Azure SQL database backups.

+### Configuring Azure Automation Runtime

+If you are using the recommended PowerShell 7.2 runtime version, you will need to install the `Az.ManagedServiceIdentity` module from the PowerShell Gallery in your Azure Automation account, as this is not installed by default.

+To do this, navigate to your Azure Automation account in the Azure portal, click on Modules under Shared Resources, and then click on Browse Gallery.
+Search for `Az.ManagedServiceIdentity` and install the latest version of the module.

 ## Parameters